BriarPrince/BriarPrince/README.md

 - Malleus Yumeshippers, selfshippers, or ships—I’m not fond of doubles; they make me uncomfortable.
 Either don’t interact, or interact with care
 - Befriending me, then expecting a romantic relationship; I have no interest in such
 - Inappropriate or sexual jokes—unless we're close or have known each other for a while
-- Solely contacting me to vent or ask for favors, while having no interest in a mutual relationship
+- Do not solely contact me to vent or ask for favors, while having no interest in a mutual relationship
 </details>

 <details>